cb0806151/cbh-mancala/README.md

 8/15/21
 - have the frontend show the take-opposite-house rule taking effect before the contract verifies it
 - test using the Conflux Portal
+- start work on article

+8/18/21
+- start work on contract v2 (which will not use ternary verification)

 Backlog
-- start work on article
+- fix issues with contract v2

 </p>
 </details>